 Different cryptocurrencies use different exchange methods.
 Some are like cash, while others are like online accounts.
 Many cryptocurrencies use exchanges to transfer coins between users.

-These exchanges act like e-wallets, which have become popular to manage money online in recent years.
-The idea is that you can add money to your account with a debit or credit card or sometimes directly from your bank account and then make purchases with merchants who accept that particular e-wallet as payment.
+These exchanges act like e-wallets, which have become popular for managing money online in recent years.
+The idea is that you can add money to your account with a debit or credit card, or sometimes directly from your bank account, and then make purchases with merchants who accept that particular e-wallet as payment.

 That means you can load up an e-wallet account with a credit card and buy cryptocurrency.
 If you don't pay off your credit card balance entirely each month, your balances will eventually affect your credit.

 Using a credit card to buy cryptocurrency is a bit trickier.
-This type of transaction can be considered cash-equivalent, so that it may be subject to cash advance fees.
+This kind of transaction could be thought of as the same as cash, so it could be charged cash advance fees.
 Most issuers will treat these transactions like any other purchase, but some issuers have decided not to approve them since they're often considered high risk.
 If you try it and get denied by one issuer, you can always try another.

 If you use a credit card to buy a cryptocurrency and the currency's value drops significantly the next day, you could end up owing a lot of money on your credit card.
 Top-rated credit repair companies are working on creating alternative credit scores that look at other factors besides traditional credit history when assessing someone's likelihood of paying back a loan.
 For example, they might base these scores on social media posts or shopping behavior.

 You can earn money in the form of cryptocurrency just like you can with dollars or euros.
-Like anyone who earns income in any currency is obligated to report it for tax purposes, crypto traders must report their income from trading crypto.
+For tax purposes, anyone who makes money in any currency has to report it.
+Crypto traders also have to report their income from trading crypto.
 The IRS has made it clear that there are no exceptions here.

-- Long-term investments – held for longer than a year are taxed at the long-term capital gains rate, lower than the ordinary income tax rate.
+Long-term investments – held for longer than a year are taxed at the long-term capital gains rate, which is lower than the ordinary income tax rate.

-Like any other commodity, cryptocurrency is a medium of trade that requires some form of currency.
-Still new in the market, cryptocurrency is gaining popularity and quickly becoming an alternative payment medium.
+Like any other commodity, cryptocurrency is a medium of exchange that requires some form of currency.
+Even though cryptocurrency is still new to the market, it is becoming more and more popular and is quickly becoming an alternative way to pay.